 VADs, or mechanical circulatory support devices, are implantable heart pumps set within the chest or abdomen that help to propel blood from the ventricles, or lower chambers of the heart, to the rest of your body.
 VADs are often an alternative to heart transplants or used to help those who are waiting for a heart to become available.

-Those with severe heart failure who cannot be helped with either medications or surgery may need a donor heart to replace their own.
+Those with severe heart failure who cannot be helped with either medications or other congestive heart failure treatment options may need a donor heart to replace their own.
 While heart transplants often raise survival rates as well as improving quality of life, candidates for a heart transplant must be placed on a waiting list, often for quite a long time, until an appropriate donor heart becomes available.